klamma/ar-for-eu-book/_pages/chapters/modeling.md

 To solve this, the difference between the two meshes can be "baked" into a displacement or normal texture.
 This way, small details can be captured in the texture and are shown by the shader.
 Details on this displacement and normal maps are described in the "Textures" section.

+{% include image.html url="/assets/figures/modeling/MeshTopologyExample.png" base=pathToRoot description="a: Mesh as a result of a sculpting or 3D scanning process.<br/>b: Cutout of (a) showing the geometry.<br/>c: Manually retopologized mesh using quads.<br/>d: Cutout of (c) showing the geometry.
+A selection of important face loops is highlighted in green." %}

 #### Subdivision Surface Modeling